farski/awholenother.com/_posts/2021-11-28-calculating-savings-plan-utilization-and-coverage-from-aws-cost-and-usage-reports.md

 ## Savings plan coverage

+Whereas utilization rates told us the degree to which existing savings plans were able to reduce costs, coverage rates tell us where we're spending money that could be covered by a savings plan **but isn't**.

-Calculating coverage rate for savings plans looks very different than utilization rate.
+Calculating the coverage rate for savings plans looks very different than utilization rate.
 Instead of looking at the `ComputeSavingsPlans` line items, we have to look at the individual service usage line items, like those for EC2 instance hours, or Lambda memory-duration.

 For each service, the CUR will include separate line items for usage that was covered by a savings plan and usage that wasn't (i.e., on-demand usage).
 By comparing the costs of these two types of line items, we can determine what portion of total spend was covered by a saving plan.

 Line items for usage that was acutally billed at on-demand rates will have a **lineItem/LineItemType** of `Usage`.
 For these lines, the **lineItem/BlendedCost** will be the billed amount for the resource usage.

 Line items for usage that was covered by a savings plan will have a **lineItem/LineItemType** of `SavingsPlanCoveredUsage`.
-These lines will include a **lineItem/BlendedCost**, but it will represent the on-demand cost of that usage **if it hadn't** been covered by a savings plan.
-The **savingsPlan/SavingsPlanEffectiveCost** column provides the cost of that usage after the savings plan is applied.
+These lines will include a **lineItem/BlendedCost**, but it‘ll represent the on-demand cost of that usage **if it hadn't** been covered by a savings plan.
+The **savingsPlan/SavingsPlanEffectiveCost** column provides the cost of that usage after the savings plan is applied (i.e., what you actually paid).

-For a given period, to determine the savings plan coverage you would take the total cost of all savings plan-eligible resource, and figure out what percent of that value only the savings plan covered line items makes up.
+For a given period, to determine the savings plan coverage you would take the total cost of all savings plan-eligible resources, and figure out what percent of that total was made up of line items that were covered by savings plans.
 By convention, this calculation is done with the **lineItem/BlendedCost** of both on-demand and discount line items.
-In this way, if you have $150 of on-demand usage, and some savings plan-covered usage that had an effective cost of $200 but an uncovered cost of $250, the calculation would be `250 / (150 + 250) = 0.625`, for a coverage rate of 62.5%.
+In this way, if you have $150 of on-demand usage, and some savings plan-covered usage that had an effective cost of $200 (after the discount) but an uncovered cost of $250, the calculation would be `250 / (150 + 250) = 0.625`, for a coverage rate of 62.5%.
 Which is to say, the coverage rate is based on the on-demand pricing of all resources, even those actually covered by savings plans.
+The $200 actual cost value does not affect the coverage rate calculation.

+(There are perhaps other ways of caluculating coverage rates, such looking at usage rather than costs.
+But using on-demand cost as the point of comparison aligns with AWS.)

 ### QuickSight